 - Oats - it is best to use rolled oats / old fashioned oats for overnight oats rather than quick-cook or steel cut oats.

-- Frozen fruit - use berries, redcurrants or blackcurrants or perhaps some frozen mango.
+- Frozen berries - use blueberries, raspberries or other frozen fruit such as redcurrants, blackcurrants or perhaps some frozen mango.

 - Chia seeds - I suggest using whole chia seeds rather than milled chia.